Smith Act: George W. Christians

-Right-wingers
+Other prosecutions

 Early in 1942, President Roosevelt, supported by the rest of his Cabinet, urged Attorney General Biddle to prosecute fascist sympathizers and anti-Semites.
 Biddle thought the Smith Act was inadequate, but Congress refused to renew the Sedition Act of 1918 as he asked.

 In 1942, 16 members of the "Mankind United" semi-religious cult, including founder Arthur Bell, were arrested by the FBI under the act.
 Although 12 were found guilty, they all won on appeal and none served a jail sentence.

 President Roosevelt especially wanted to take legal action against several prominent pre-war critics on both on the left and right such as Charles Lindbergh and the so-called "McCormick-Patterson axis" of Robert R. McCormick of the Chicago Daily Tribune, and the president's former allies Joseph Medill Patterson of the New York Daily News and his sister Cissy Patterson of the Washington Times-Herald in disdain.
 Although the four had rallied to the war effort after Pearl Harbor, Roosevelt repeatedly pressed Attorney General Biddle to investigate them.
 Partly to appease Roosevelt, Biddle began a series of prosecutions of lesser-known individuals.
 These culminated in the Sedition Trial of 1944.
 Historian Leo P. Ribuffo coined the term "Brown Scare" to cover the events leading up to the trial.